 You are here

-“ReadingQuest children make, on average, 15 months progress in reading and 9 months progress in spelling over the six week period”
+“ReadingQuest children make, on average, 11 months progress in reading over the six week period”

 Tutors assess children at the beginning and end of the programme.
-ReadingQuest children make, on average, 15 months progress in reading and 9 months progress in spelling over the six week period.
+ReadingQuest children make, on average, 14 months progress in reading and 8 months progress in spelling over the six-week period.
 Many gain a new-found confidence in themselves as readers and a real engagement with books.

 “I didn’t ever want to stop doing ReadingQuest.
 It was so much fun.”
+(Pupil)

 “ReadingQuest is a fantastic opportunity for your child to take part in and to help them reach their potential”.
 (Headteacher)

 Max had recently been placed in foster care.
 His self-esteem had been badly damaged and learning was extremely difficult for him, particularly at a time when he was adjusting to so much upset and change.
 He was identified as a child who would benefit from some 1:1 tuition with the Quest for Learning ‘Reading Quest’ programme.
 Between September and December Max settled into the routine of working with his tutor and began to thrive.
 In fact, he made two years’ worth of progress in his reading in those few months!
 In a recent session he proudly brought along his new class reading book and explained to his Quest for Learning tutor that he had been moved up to ‘green’ - he’d made it!
 Green is the appropriate reading level for his age.
 Four months previously he’d been unable to read sentences.
 At that moment, Max felt on top of the world!

 If you are a potential funder of educational projects, and would like to provide the means for your local schools to access our programmes, email us at firstname.lastname@example.org

 If you are a school, looking for help with some of your pupils, and would like to discuss costs and any available funding, email us at email@example.com